Silent (TV series)

-Silent (stylized as silent) (サイレント, Sairento) is a 2022 romantic Japanese television drama starring Haruna Kawaguchi and Ren Meguro.
+is a 2022 romantic Japanese television drama starring Haruna Kawaguchi and Ren Meguro.
 It aired on Fuji Network System stations during the network's prime time slot on Thursday evenings.
 The series was critically acclaimed for its depiction of deafness, its realistic dialogue, and Meguro and Kawaguchi's performances, breaking the record for the most "catch-up viewers" (number of viewers who watched episodes between airing and the next episode) on streaming in Japanese history.

 Synopsis

 Tsumugi Aoba (Haruna Kawaguchi) and Sou Sakura (Ren Meguro) dated in their third year of high school after discovering their common interest in music but one day after graduation, Sou suddenly broke up with her without giving any reason and disappeared.
 Eight years passed and one day, Tsumugi spots Sou in a crowd.
-Wanting to meet him once more and have a proper talk, Tsumugi begins to look for him, but she learns the unexpected truth that he suffers from early-onset bilateral sensorineural hearing loss, which gradually weakens the hearing, and has almost completely lost his hearing.
+Wanting to meet him once more and have a proper talk, Tsumugi begins to look for him, but she learns the unexpected truth that he has early-onset bilateral sensorineural hearing loss, which gradually weakens the hearing, and has almost completely lost his hearing.